top of page

 Inheritance Pattern and Family History

-Evidence from clinical and population studies supports an autosomal dominant inheritance pattern in most individuals with hEDS.
-This means that one copy of the altered gene from either parent is sufficient to pass on the condition.
-On average, each child of an affected individual has a 50% chance of inheriting the condition.
-However, this figure is based on observation rather than molecular testing, as no definitive gene for hEDS has been identified.
+Clinical observation and family studies consistently support an autosomal dominant inheritance pattern in most individuals with hEDS.
+Autosomal dominant means that inheriting one copy of the underlying genetic susceptibility from either parent is sufficient to increase the likelihood of developing the condition.
+In practical terms, each child of an affected individual is estimated to have approximately a 50 percent chance of inheriting the predisposition.
+This estimate is based on observed family patterns rather than molecular confirmation, as no definitive genetic marker currently exists.

 Implications for Genetic Counseling